Huish, Wiltshire

-Huish is a small village and former civil parish in Wiltshire, England, 2 mi northwest of Pewsey and 4 mi southwest of Marlborough.
+Huish is a small village and former civil parish, now in the parish of Wilcot, Huish and Oare, in Wiltshire, England, 2 mi northwest of Pewsey and 4 mi southwest of Marlborough.
+In 2011 the parish had a population of 43.
 It is on the south-facing edge of the Marlborough Downs, where the downs adjoin the Vale of Pewsey.

 History

 A small settlement of 11 households was recorded in the Domesday Book of 1086, when the lord of the manor was Richard Sturmy or Esturmy.
 The population of the parish remained low, reaching around 130 at its height between 1831 and 1881, then declining to 30 at the 1971 census.